April March (dancer): Burlesque career

 April March began her career in 1952 at The Theater Lounge in Dallas, TX.
 After meeting Barney Weinstein in Oklahoma and being offered the opportunity to work in his club, she traveled to Dallas.
-Weinstien had her trained as a burlesque stripper and gave her the name April March.
-At the same time, Weinstien and his brother, Abe, were training another burlesque legend, Candy Barr.
+Weinstein had her trained as a burlesque stripper and gave her the name April March.
+At the same time, Weinstein and his brother, Abe, were training another burlesque legend, Candy Barr.
 March became an instant favorite with audiences who were intrigued by the mix of sensuality and innocence from the raven haired beauty and taken in by her warmth and charm.

 By the time she was eighteen years old, April March was touring, playing clubs and theaters across the United States, Canada and Mexico.
 While touring the club and theater circuits, March refined her act, playing on her image of the sophisticated debutante type and became known for her elegant, well choreographed striptease that put the emphasis on teasing.

 March inspired two original songs written specifically for her, "Blues for April" and "Springtime for April" which became popular numbers in her act.

 Throughout her career, April March worked with other burlesque legends such as Lili St. Cyr, Blaze Starr, Rose La Rose and Ann Corio as well as famous burlesque comics such as Billy "Cheese and Crackers" Hagen, Lenny Ross and Jimmy Matthews.

 In 1961, April March was given the title "The First Lady of Burlesque".
 When an agent pointed out March's striking resemblance to then First Lady of the United States, Jacqueline Kennedy, the agent jokingly said that March's new moniker could be "The First Lady of Burlesque".
 March's ladylike demeanor on stage also played a part in the title and she began using it.